sebastge/thesisFinal/README.md

 # caseEV

-To run this project you will need to have repast Simphony installed with its requirements.
-See: https://repast.github.io/  For a guide on how to install it and Java.

 To run casEV you will need Repast Simphony installed locally.
 Installation instruction can be found at: https://repast.github.io/

-To run the model, click the dropdown next to the green playbutton in Eclipse (run) and select "run configurations", select casEV and then press run.
-A window with the repast Simphony GUI should open, where you can enter parameters and run simulations.

 If there are issues with memory management during the simulations, try the following:
 Enter the run configurations as before, select casEV, then select the tab called "Arguments" and enter this string into the VM arguments: -Xms512M -Xmx1524M